SadieStaar/AccessControlProject/README.md

        - Checks `Authorization: Bearer <token>`.
        - Calls user-management-api's `/validateToken`.
        - If valid and role is admin, returns data from the `quack_stats` DB; otherwise 403 or 401.
+     - Automatic logging of all data access attempts
+     - Integration with user-management-api's logging system
+     - Tracks successful and failed query attempts

 3. **MySQL Containers**
    - **mysql-users**: Initializes the `users` DB from `sql-users/users.sql`.